IBM/customer-churn-prediction/README.md

 ### 6. Follow the steps in the notebook

 The steps should allow you to understand the dataset, analyze and visualize it.
-You will then go through the preprocessing and feature engineering processes to make the data suitable for modelling.
+You will then go through the preprocessing and feature engineering processes to make the data suitable for modeling.
 Finally, you will build some machine learning models and test them to compare their performances.

 ### 7. Create Watson Machine Learning Service instance